Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Respiratory Measurement for Multiple People Using an Array Radar

-In most previous researches in this field, $I_\mathrm{P}(t,r,\theta)$ has been used to detect multiple human targets and estimate their locations.
+In most previous studies in this field, $I_\mathrm{P}(t,r,\theta)$ has been used to detect multiple human targets and estimate their locations.
 The typical approach involves the application of a clustering algorithm in the real space represented by $(r, \theta)$.
-In this study, we propose a novel approach in which the respiration rate is estimated before estimating the number and locations of the human targets, as described in the next section.
+In this paper, we propose a novel approach in which estimated respiration rate values are exploited to discriminate echoes from human bodies, where the respiration rate is estimated even before estimating the number and locations of the human targets, as described in the next section.
 This step is the core idea of our proposed system for accurately discriminating the radar echoes from human targets in proximity.

-Parameters $T_\mathrm{c}$ and $T_\mathrm{P}$ appearing in the above equations were set to 30 s and 20 s, respectively.
+Note that the DC suppression process in Eq. (\ref{eq:DC_removal}) can cause waveform distortion, which may lower the accuracy of the proposed method.
+The effect of the DC offset on the physiological measurement has been intensively studied \cite{DC1,DC2} and will be considered in our future work.